-- Click Next to install a driver for the CardBus. - Select Agree and click Next. - A window will appear prompting you to insert the Wireless CardBus Adapter.
+- Click Next to install a driver for the CardBus. - Select Agree and click Next to continue the process after reviewing the license agreemennt. - A window will appear prompting the insertion of the Wireless CardBus Adapter.
 Firmly insert the AirStation Card into a CardBus slot on your notebook.